rkyzk/ecopost/README.md

 3. For "Delete Posts" Page, I first used LoginRequiredMixin and UserPassestestMixin in order to make sure the user is the author of the post and that the post hasn't been submitted.
 That resulted in an error, since the post was deleted before the test func was run, and the test func couldn't find the post in the database.<br><br>**Solution:** I wrote the program on line 221, 226-227 in views.py to bypass the issue, and now the access control is functioning.

-## Aspects to be improved in the future:
+## Aspects to be improved in the future
 - Remember me function on “Log in” page needs to be fixed.
 - Currently on "Search Stories" page, after users run a 'Search,' they will have to scroll down to see the results.
 I need to design the page so they will find the results more easily.
 - I will make Contact page where users can write and submit messages to admin.